Help us in the race against dementia

 RACE AGAINST DEMENTIA

-It’s Dementia Action Week and we have invited our supporters to ask RAD Fellow Dr Aitana Sogorb-Esteve from University College London questions about dementia diagnosis – this year’s theme.
+It’s Dementia Action Week and we have invited our supporters to ask Race Against Dementia Fellow Dr Aitana Sogorb-Esteve from University College London questions about dementia diagnosis – this year’s theme.

 Aitana is studying blood biomarkers – molecules that gives us clues on conditions found in the body.
 In dementia they can show failing brain connections and help distinguish between the different types of dementia.